ATL-WDI-Curriculum/rails-intro/README.md

   rails new cookbook -d postgresql
 ```

-Thic command generates a new Rails app.
+This command generates a new Rails app.
 By default, Rails creates an application using a (rather flimsy) database called
 SQLite; when using SQLite, Rails stores your application's data in a text file
 inside the Rails app.
 This is not ideal.